 The mobile station may request establishment of one or more uplink TBFs when there are one or more ongoing downlink TBFs by including a Channel Request Description or the Extended Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message, or by including a Channel Request Description information element in an EGPRS PACKET DOWNLINK ACK/NACK DLMC message.
 Initiation is triggered by a request from upper layers to transfer an upper layer PDU.
 The request from upper layers specifies a Radio Priority to be associated with the packet transfer.

-When multiple TBF procedures are not supported, the mobile station initiates the packet access procedure by sending the Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or EGPRS PACKET DOWNLINK ACK/NACK DLMC message on the PACCH and starting timer T3168.
+When multiple TBF procedures are not supported, the mobile station initiates the packet access procedure by sending the Channel Request Description information element in the EC-EGPRS PACKET DOWNLINK ACK/NACK or (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or EGPRS PACKET DOWNLINK ACK/NACK DLMC message on the (EC-) PACCH and starting timer T3168.

+The EC-EGPRS PACKET DOWNLINK ACK/NACK message is only allowed to include the Channel Request Description information element when the Final Ack Indicator is also included (sub-clause 8.1.2.2a).

 When the mobile station and the network support multiple TBF procedures the mobile station may request one or more uplink TBFs by including the Extended Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message and starting one instance of timer T3168 for each uplink TBF it requests.
 Each requested uplink TBF is associated with a different PFI.
 A mobile station shall continue to use its ongoing downlink TBFs unless re-allocated or released as a result of the uplink assignment message(s) sent in response by the network.

 If both the network and the mobile station support the extended uplink TBF mode, the request from upper layers may indicate that the new upper-layer PDU is meant to pre-allocate an uplink TBF (early TBF establishment).
 In this case, the EARLY_TBF_ESTABLISHMENT field in the (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message shall indicate pre-allocation is required.

-On receipt of an (Extended) Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or a Channel Request Description information element in the EGPRS PACKET DOWNLINK ACK/NACK DLMC message, the network may assign radio resources to the mobile station on one or more PDCHs by transmitting an uplink assignment message (e.g. PACKET UPLINK ASSIGNMENT,MULTIPLE TBF UPLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message) on the PACCH, or may reject one or more of the requests by sending a PACKET ACCESS REJECT message on the PACCH.
+On receipt of an (Extended) Channel Request Description information element in the (EGPRS) PACKET DOWNLINK ACK/NACK, EC-EGPRS PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or a Channel Request Description information element in the EGPRS PACKET DOWNLINK ACK/NACK DLMC message, the network may assign radio resources to the mobile station on one or more PDCHs by transmitting an uplink assignment message (e.g. PACKET UPLINK ASSIGNMENT, EC-EGPRS PACKET UPLINK ASSIGNMENT, MULTIPLE TBF UPLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message) on the (EC-) PACCH, or may reject one or more of the requests by sending a PACKET ACCESS REJECT, EC-EGPRS PACKET ACCESS REJECT message on the (EC-) PACCH.
 If the PACKET TIMESLOT RECONFIGURE message is sent, then the message shall contain the UPLINK_TFI_ASSIGNMENT field.
 If the mobile station supports RLC non-persistent mode the network may allocate one or more EGPRS TBFs that use this RLC mode.

 If multiple TBF procedures are supported by the mobile station and the network, the network shall indicate the PFI associated with each TBF it allocates or reallocates in the uplink assignment message.